victoria-boatwright/victoria-boatwright.github.io/_pages/about.md

 I am a third-year PhD Student in Physical Oceanography (PO) at Scripps Institution of Oceanography interested in estuary-ocean interactions and their impact on biogeochemistry.
 I am co-advised by [Sarah Giddings](https://giddingslab.ucsd.edu/staff-members/dr-sarah-n-giddings/) and [Colleen Petrik](https://cpetrik.scrippsprofiles.ucsd.edu/).

-Outside of deploying our moorings in the estuary, winching CTD rosettes down steep continental shelves, and debugging my ROMS code, I work to engage local managers and environmental organizations with my work.
+Outside of deploying our moorings in the estuary, winching CTD rosettes down steep continental shelves, and debugging ROMS code, I work to engage local managers and environmental organizations with my work.
 Please reach out if you have questions about the local estuaries in the San Diego region!

 I am just making this website, so below are some instructions if you want to copy it too (this will be gone soon!)